Toward a unified data-driven turbulence model through multi-objective learning: Setup of training and test cases

-We select two groups to evaluate the trained specialist model for secondary flows with separation shown in Table.~\ref{tab:test-cases-secondary}: test cases within the training categories (square ducts at $\mathrm{Re}=1100,1800,2600$, rectangular ducts with aspect ratio = $5,7,10$, and periodic hills with slope scaling factor $\alpha=0.8,1.2,1.5$) and a realistic three-dimensional diffuser case.
-All the test cases within training categories are detailed in Section.~\ref{subsubsec:foundation-test} and we now focus on the 3D diffuser.
+\paragraph{Test cases} We select three groups to evaluate the trained specialist model for secondary flows with separation shown in Table~\ref{tab:test-cases-secondary}: (i) secondary flow cases: square ducts at $\mathrm{Re}=1100, 1800, 2600, 3500$; rectangular ducts with aspect ratio 5 and 7; (ii) separated cases: bumps with heights $20, 26, 31, 38, 42$ mm; hump and periodic hills with slope scaling factor $\alpha_{\text{p}}=0.8, 1.0, 1.2, 1.5$; (iii) a complex three-dimensional diffuser case.
+All the test cases within the training categories are detailed in Section.~\ref{subsubsec:foundation-test} and we now focus on the 3D diffuser.

-The 3D diffuser~\citeS{cherry2008geometric} is a challenging validation case for turbulence models.
+The 3D diffuser~\cite{cherry2008geometric} is a challenging validation case for turbulence models.
 It features incompressible, asymmetric internal flow with strong adverse pressure gradients and significant Reynolds stress anisotropy.
-The resulting three-dimensional complex separation closely mirrors the flow behavior in practical diffusers, such as those found between compressors and combustors in jet engines.
+The resulting complex three-dimensional separation closely mirrors the flow behavior in practical diffusers, such as those found between compressors and combustors in jet engines.
 This case is therefore a valuable benchmark for evaluating a model’s ability to predict corner separation and secondary flow dynamics.
 The diffuser consists of an inlet channel, a diffuser section, and a straight outlet section.
 Both the upper wall and the sidewall expand.
-Boundary conditions prescribe a fully developed turbulent inflow with a bulk velocity $U_{\mathrm{b}} = 1$m/s, giving a Reynolds number $\mathrm{Re} = 10000$ based on inlet channel height.
+Boundary conditions prescribe a fully developed turbulent inflow with a bulk velocity $U_{\mathrm{b}} = 1$~m/s, leading to a Reynolds number $\mathrm{Re} = 10^4$ based on inlet channel height.
 The diffuser test case is designed to capture three-dimensional separation and reattachment driven by wall expansion.
-Velocities are sampled at multiple wall-normal locations downstream of the expansion, as indicated by the red markers in Fig.~\ref{fig:cases-setup}, to resolve the separated shear layer and recirculation bubble.
+Velocities are sampled at multiple wall-normal locations downstream of the expansion, as indicated by the red markers in Table~\ref{tab:cases-setup}, to resolve the separated shear layer and recirculation bubble.
 In addition to velocity profiles, the wall friction coefficient is monitored along the bottom wall to quantify separation onset and reattachment.
 In total, 64 observations are used, providing detailed information on both the mean flow field and wall-bounded response.